 Google Apps opened online collaboration to the masses, but Microsoft still has room to build on its legacy and sell Office 365 hard to existing customers.
 Google Apps counts 3 million users, but ten times as many people use Office Web Apps.
 In addition, millions of people use Microsoft's Business Productivity Online Standard Suite (BPOS), which will upgrade to Office 365.
 Though Google remains the search king, it has nowhere near the user base that Microsoft does for any of its apps; 750 million people use Microsoft's desktop Office.
 Of the 100,000 people who had signed up to test the Office 365 beta, 70 percent are from small businesses.

-Google Docs (left) and Microsoft Word; click for full-size view.
 Google Docs (left) offers a fraction of the features of the desktop Microsoft Word.
 Microsoft provides an online Word, but Google has no desktop-only software.Still, the public is fickle, and business customers want whatever will save them time, money, and migraines.
 Microsoft and Google permit each other's offerings to integrate to some extent with their own, so users of either Office 365 or Google Apps can dabble in parts of both--at least in their consumer components.
 And both services are available for free, 30-day trials.

 I use Google Apps daily and the desktop Microsoft Office almost as often.
 There are still many tasks that Google's online tools can't handle, but Google's offerings do let me access and edit documents anywhere.
 Why not use Office Web Apps instead?
 Well, by the time it became available, I had already accumulated almost half a decade's worth of documents on Google's servers.